oapicf/pinterest-sdk/clients/java/generated/docs/BusinessAccessAssetsApi.md

     BusinessAccessAssetsApi apiInstance = new BusinessAccessAssetsApi(defaultClient);
     String businessId = "729090764583391194"; // String | Unique identifier of the requesting business.
-    String partnerId = "729090764583391194"; // String | The partner id to be bound to the Business PartnerType partnerType = new PartnerType(); // PartnerType | Specifies whether to fetch internal or external (shared) partners.
+    String partnerId = "729090764583391194"; // String | The partner id to be bound to the Business PartnerType partnerType = PartnerType.fromValue("INTERNAL"); // PartnerType | Specifies whether to fetch internal or external (shared) partners.
 If partner_type=INTERNAL, the asset being queried is for accesses the partner has to your business assets.<br> If partner_type=EXTERNAL, the asset being queried is for the accesses you have to the partner's business asset.
     String assetType = "AD_ACCOUNT"; // String | A resource type to filter the assets by.
 Only assets of the specified type will be returned.
     Integer startIndex = 0; // Integer | An index to start fetching the results from.
 Only the results starting from this index will be returned.
     Integer pageSize = 25; // Integer | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.